 Yes!
 In fact, Probiotic deficiency is more common than you think!
-Numerous lifestyle factors can influence the balance of beneficial bacteria in your intestinal tract including, but not limited to: stress, poor diet, alcohol, prescription drugs, travel, frequent colds or infections, and aging.
+Numerous lifestyle factors can influence the balance of beneficial bacteria in your intestinal tract including, but not limited to: stress, poor diet, alcohol, travel, and aging.
 It's hard for a modern person not to have some kind of probiotic deficiency!
 How do I fix a probiotic deficiency?
 First and foremost, we recommend a diet rich in high-fiber foods.
 While taking a probiotic supplement may help, you have to...
 Read more